 Debt relief isn’t the best solution for everyone.
 In fact, not all debt relief companies accept everyone who applies to use their services.

-If you can negotiate down the debt on your own or pay it off over a couple months, you might want to think twice about signing up.
+If you can negotiate down the debt on your own or pay it off over a couple of months, you might want to think twice about signing up.
 But if you have over $7,500 in unsecured debt and think you can still pay your creditors, enlisting professional help could be a good idea.

 Which is better: Debt relief or debt consolidation?